 Real measured signals with the scope when the only green LED is lit:

 The green wave is base voltage; yellow – collector voltage.
-As you can see, the collector voltage rises to 3.2V and then LED drains the power from the inductor.
-In this time base voltage and so current increases slowly and then turns on transistor.
+As you can see, the collector voltage rises to 3.2V, and then the LED drains the inductor’s power.
+In this time, base voltage and so current increases slowly and then turns on the transistor.

 I hope you enjoyed this little experiment as I did.
 Please leave a comment on what can be improved here to make joule thief more efficient.